 “Our goal is to save lives, and in order to do that you need to have good technology, a good business plan and the best people by your side working day in, day out on all aspects of drug development.

-“Our exclusive protection in Australia ensures that we have the ability to develop OxaliTEX in the safest way possible for patients and healthcare providers.”
+“Our exclusive protection in both Australia and Israel ensures that we have the ability to develop OxaliTEX in the safest way possible for patients and healthcare providers.”

 OxaliTEX is currently in pre-clinical development.
 As OxaliTEX addresses an unmet medical need in patients with ovarian cancer, OncoTEX intends to carry out regulatory submission via orphan drug designation following an IND submission with the FDA.

-The OxaliTEX Patent Cooperation Treaty (PCT) application was first published in 2015 and has since been granted patent protection in the USA, Singapore and Mexico, with a notice of allowance in Israel.
+The OxaliTEX Patent Cooperation Treaty (PCT) application was first published in 2015 and has since been granted patent protection in the USA, Australia, Singapore Mexico and Israel.

-More than 1,400 Australian woman are diagnosed with ovarian cancer each year, with one woman in Australia dying every eight hours, making ovarian cancer one of the leading causes of cancer-related death in women.
+More than 300,000 women globally are diagnosed with ovarian cancer each year, making ovarian cancer one of the leading causes of cancer-related death in women.
 This is largely because ovarian cancer is rarely symptomatic in its early stages and often untreatable and fatal by the time of detection.

 OxaliTEX is a conjugate of oxaliplatin – a well-established platinum-based chemotherapy drug – and a tumour localising metallotexaphyrin for targeted drug delivery to cancerous tumours.
 Preclinical studies show OxaliTEX targets solid tumour cells, activates within tumours and overcomes multi-factorial drug resistance mechanisms with minimal adverse effects and so is shown to be superior to traditional platinum-based chemotherapy drugs.
 Read more